silevis/reactgrid/README.md

 <img alt="Sample app" src="https://reactgrid.com/sample.gif"/>

-We've put a lot of effort in this software, if you like our work, please give this project a star ⭐
+We've put a lot of effort in this software<br/>
+If you like our work, please give this project a star ⭐

 </div>
 &nbsp;